-- You need to select a name for the Exchange organization.
+- If you install a new Exchange organization you need to select a name for the Exchange organization.
 The organization name is used internally by Exchange, isn't typically seen by users, doesn't affect the functionality of Exchange, and doesn't determine what you can use for email addresses.

 - The organization name can't contain more than 64 characters, and can't be blank.

 - Valid characters are A to Z, a to z, 0 to 9, hyphen or dash (-), and space, but leading or trailing spaces aren't allowed.

 - You can't change the organization name after it's set.

 To prepare Active Directory for Exchange, run the following command in a Windows Command Prompt window:

 <Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms_DiagnosticDataON /PrepareAD /OrganizationName:"<Organization name>"

 This example uses the Exchange installation files on drive E: and names the Exchange organization "Contoso Corporation".